 Wisconsin Dells is a kitschy family vacation destination known as the “waterpark capital of the world,” where the streets are lined with roller coasters, wave pools, go-kart tracks, sprawling adventure golf courses, hilariously bad haunted houses, and other overpriced attractions.
 But the Dells also has a dark side, including a haunted attraction where employees contended with real spirits, the Museum of Historic Torture Devices, and Ripley’s Believe It or Not!

 Despite low expectations, I’ve wanted to get a glimpse inside Ripley’s ever since I first gazed up at its lost temple facade 20 years ago, when I was just an amateur teenage weirdo.
-It wasn’t until watching filmmaker John Borowski‘s series Serial Killer Culture TV on Amazon last weekend, however, that it became clear this summer’s Dells adventure would finally include a pilgrimage to the Odditorium.
+It wasn’t until watching filmmaker John Borowski‘s series Serial Killer Culture TV last weekend, however, that it became clear this summer’s Dells adventure would finally include a pilgrimage to the Odditorium.
 As the first episode reveals, there’s nowhere else in the world where you can come face to face with the mummified head of deranged German serial killer Peter Kurten.

 There were more authentic artifacts inside than I expected, but for Cult of Weird readers and connoisseurs of the bizarre, many of the exhibits are run of the mill oddities: Shrunken heads, cannibal skulls, Masonic ritual skeletons, two-headed taxidermy, kapala skulls, instruments of torture.
 But encountering the Dusseldorf Vampire’s severed head turning slowly on a hook in a dark room accessible only through a secret passageway makes up for it.